-B. URBAN EXPANSION
+B. Urban Expansion

-Objective: Facilitate the logical and orderly extension of new growth.
+Objective: extension of new growth.

-Large scale greenfield development often results in urban sprawl, which is characterized by disconnected and/or drastically separated land uses, homogenous development that features few real choices, autocentric communities that necessitate driving to meet basic daily needs and an overall inefficient use of land.
-However, greenfield development need not be developed in this fashion.
+Large scale greenfield development often results in urban sprawl, which is characterized by disconnected and/or drastically separated land uses, homogenous development that features few choices, auto-centric communities that necessitate driving to meet basic daily needs, and an overall inefficient use of land.
+However, greenfields need not be developed in this fashion.
 Identifying smaller areas for targeted growth and ensuring that these areas achieve build-out before the next area is developed can help to focus energies and community investment on creating communities of lasting quality, rather than responding solely to market forces by producing "more of the same."
 Instead, decision-making must assure that new communities are planned and built with the future in mind.
-While growing logically and efficiently are important, future generations should be a chief consideration in planning for future growth.
+While growing logically and efficiently are important, future generations should be the chief consideration in planning for future growth.